Text comics: History

 While speech balloon comics became the norm in the United States, the format didn't always catch on as well in the rest of the world.
-In Mexico and Argentina speech balloons were adapted very quickly, while in Europe they remained a rarity until deep in the 1920s.
+In Mexico and Argentina speech balloons were adopted very quickly, while in Europe they remained a rarity until deep in the 1920s.
 In other parts of Europe, most notably the Netherlands, text comics even remained dominant as late as the early 1960s.
 Many European moral guardians looked down upon on comics as low-brow entertainment that made the youth too lazy to read.
 Christian comics magazines and newspapers closely supervised the content of their publications and preferred text comics, as the format still encouraged children to read actual written texts.
 They were also ideal to adapt classic novels and guide young readers towards "real" literature.
-In some instances foreign balloon comics were simply re-adapted by erasing the balloons and adding captions underneath them.
+In some instances, foreign balloon comics were simply re-adapted by erasing the balloons and adding captions underneath them.
 It even happened with the European Tintin in the Land of the Soviets (1929) by Hergé, which was republished in the French magazine Coeurs Vaillants, but with captions.
 Other comics, like Pip, Squeak and Wilfred by Bertram Lamb, used both speech balloons and captions.
 Under the Nazi, Fascist and Communist regimes in Western and/or Eastern Europe balloon comics were even banned in favor of comics with captions underneath them.

-The success of The Adventures of Tintin by Hergé from 1929 on, influenced many other European comics, especially in the Franco-Belgian comics market, to adapt speech balloons.
+The success of The Adventures of Tintin by Hergé from 1929 on, influenced many other European comics, especially in the Franco-Belgian comics market, to adopt speech balloons.
 Translations of popular American comics such as Mickey Mouse, Donald Duck, Popeye throughout the 1930s and especially after the liberation of Europe in 1945 further encouraged the speech balloon format.
 By the 1960s text comics had lost popularity worldwide and only a few remained.